Healthy Pesto Pasta With Vegetables

-For a taste of summer, Pesto and Vegetable Orzo is a simple, healthy dish with pesto, spinach, green beans and tomatoes.
+For a taste of summer, Pesto Orzo and Vegetables a simple, healthy dish with pesto, spinach, green beans and tomatoes.
 Packed with flavor and ready in 20 minutes.

 Needless to say, you can choose your preferred veggies.
 For example, instead of baby spinach, try baby kale.
 Instead of green beans, try small broccoli or cauliflower florets or even chopped asparagus.
 (If you do, cut the cooking time by a couple of minutes).
 In other words, the recipe is versatile.
 And it’s really quick to make even if you choose to make your own pesto.

-I used our Classic Basil Pesto for this vegetable orzo dish, but if you have another favorite – even a store bought pesto – feel free to use that.
+I used our Classic Basil Pesto for this pesto orzo dish, but if you have another favorite – even a store bought pesto – feel free to use that.
 It’s a great make ahead recipe for a potluck or buffet dish.
 Try serving it with Sweet and Spicy Salmon or Mediterranean-Style Marinated Chicken.